-- Air Quality: Where a site is in close proximity to a major road (A road or motorway) an air quality assessment is required. - Noise pollution: Where a site falls within 50m of an A road or rail line, or within 25m of a B road, and for any site within the City Centre a noise assessment is required. - Land Stability: Parts of the Leeds metropolitan District are in the former coal mining area where there is a legacy of issues such as land instability and combustion.
+- Air Quality: All applications for major development are required to include an air quality assessment in line with Policy AIR 1 of the Natural Resources and Waste Local Plan. - Noise pollution: Where a site is in close proximity to a major road (A road or motorway), B road or rail line or for any site within the City Centre a noise assessment is required as part of a planning application. - Land Stability: Parts of the Leeds Metropolitan District are in the former coal mining area where there is a legacy of issues such as land instability and combustion.
 These factors have been taken into account in the sustainability appraisal of sites allocated in this Plan.
 Under Saved UDPR Policy GP5 all applications for development are required to resolve stability problems.
 Furthermore, in the Development High Risk Area defined by the Coal Authority, applications for development are required to include a Coal Mining Risk Assessment.
 Policy Minerals 3 of the Leeds Natural Resources and Waste Local Plan 2013 covers all forms of development within the Coal Mining Safeguarding Area except minor householder development.
 It is a policy which applies to all sites in the Site Allocations Plan within the Coal Authority High Risk Area.
 This Policy is intended to address coal mining legacy issues by requiring the prior-extraction of any surface coal as part of site preparation.